-- A foreign bankruptcy decree shall be recognised in Switzerland on application of the bankruptcy administrator, the debtor or a creditor if - a. the decision is enforceable in the state where it was issued: - b. there is no ground to deny recognition under Article 27; and - c the decision was issued: - 1 in the debtor's state of domicile or - in the state of the centre of the debtor's main interests, provided the debtor was not domiciled in Switzerland when the foreign proceedings were opened. - If the debtor has a branch in Switzerland, the procedure provided for in Article 50 paragraph 1 of the Federal Act of 11 April 1889 on Debt Enforcement and Bankruptcy (DEBA) is permitted until the publication of the decision on recognition in accordance with Article 169 of this Act - Where proceedings under Article 50 paragraph 1 DEBA have already been opened and the deadline under Article 250 DEBA has not expired, these proceedings shall be abandoned following recognition of the foreign bankruptcy decree.
+- in the state of the centre of the debtor's main interests, provided the debtor was not domiciled in Switzerland when the foreign proceedings were opened. - If the debtor has a branch in Switzerland, the procedure provided for in Article 50 paragraph 1 of the Federal Act of 11 April 1889 on Debt Enforcement and Bankruptcy (DEBA) is permitted until the publication of the decision on recognition in accordance with Article 169 of this Act - Where proceedings under Article 50 paragraph 1 DEBA have already been opened and the deadline under Article 250 DEBA has not expired, these proceedings shall be abandoned following recognition of the foreign bankruptcy decree.
 Claims already filed shall be included in the schedule of claims for the auxiliary bankruptcy proceedings in accordance with Article 172.
 The accrued procedural costs are deferred to the auxiliary bankruptcy proceedings.

 II.
-Procedure 1.
-Jurisdiction
+Procedure

 - Where the debtor has a branch in Switzerland registered in the commercial register, the application for the recognition of a foreign bankruptcy decree must be filed in the court at the location of its seat.
 In all other cases, the application must be filed in the court at the location of the assets in Switzerland.
-Article 29 applies by analogy. - Where the debtor has two or more branches or if there are assets in more than one location, the court where an application was filed first has exclusive jurisdiction. - 93 Amended by No I of the FA of 16 March 2018, in force since 1 Jan.
-2019 (AS 2018 3263; BBI 2017 4125). - 94 SR 281.1 - 95 Amended by No I of the FA of 16 March 2018, in force since 1 Jan.
-2019 (AS 2018 3263; BBI 2017 4125). - 96 Amended by No I of the FA of 16 March 2018, in force since 1 Jan.
-2019 (AS 2018 3263; BBI 2017 4125).

-The claims of the bankrupt debtor are deemed to be located at the domicile of his or her debtor
+Article 29 applies by analogy. - Where the debtor has two or more branches or if there are assets in more than one location, the court where an application was filed first has exclusive jurisdiction. - The claims of the bankrupt debtor are deemed to be located at the domicile of his or her debtor